Gatefacade is available to easily manipulate gates.

 afterhooks can be triggered.

-Gatefacade methods to authorize actions defined in your policies (as for the gates).
+Gatefacade methods to authorize actions defined in your policies.
 With the previously defined

 view_any()methods do not take a model instance, that is why the model class should be provided so that Gate mechanism can infer from which policy those methods are belonging to.